 - If you cannot move your shoulder and arm at all.

 Rotator cuff diagnosis & assessment tests

 There are a number of shoulder injuries which may have similar symptoms.
-So to diagnoise rotator cuff injuries a professional therapist will perform some specific tests.
-These help isolate the rotator cuff muscles and reproduce symptoms.
+So to diagnose rotator cuff injuries, a professional therapist will perform some specific tests.
+This helps isolate the rotator cuff muscles and reproduce symptoms.

 Empty can test

 This is a common rotator cuff strain diagnosis test.
 You will be asked to put your arm out in front of you at a 45-degree angle to your body, with the thumb pointing to the floor (as if holding an empty can).
 The therapist will ask you to raise your arm whilst they resist your movement.
 This tests the Supraspinatus tendon.

 Drop Arm Test (Codman’s Test)